HUDSON VALLEY FARM HUB

-With a commitment to sustainable agriculture, environmental renewal, and economic vitality in the Hudson Valley, the Local Economies Project of the New World Foundation is pleased to announce the the creation of a multi-faceted Farm Hub in New York’s Hudson Valley.
-The Farm Hub will serve as a regional center for farmer training, agricultural research and demonstration of innovative farm technologies.
-Gill Farms in Hurley, NY, will serve as the location for the Farm Hub.
-Gill Farms, in operation since 1937, is located on 1,255 acres of highly productive prime farmland in one of the most scenic and productive agricultural regions in the Hudson Valley.
-The land purchase was funded by the NoVo Foundation with the intention of holding it until such time as an independent nonprofit organization can be formed to carry the Farm Hub’s work forward.
-The Local Economies Project will manage the development and growth of the Farm Hub during this initial phase.
+With a commitment to sustainable agriculture, environmental renewal, and economic vitality in the Hudson Valley, the Local Economies Project of the New World Foundation is stewarding the creation of a multi-faceted Farm Hub in New York’s Hudson Valley.
+The Hudson Valley Farm Hub will serve as a regional center forfarmer training, agricultural research and demonstration of innovative farm technologies.
+The Farm Hub is located on the former Gill Farm, on 1,255 acres of highly productive prime farmland in one of the most scenic and productive agricultural regions in the Hudson Valley.

 The mission of the Farm Hub is to:

 - Provide training for new and existing farmers in sustainable agriculture and marketing

 - Support research and demonstration of new technologies and practices that promote resiliency

 - Assist farmers with secure and affordable access to land

 - Assist farmers as they establish and grow their operations

 - Serve as an educational resource for advances in local food and farming in the Hudson Valley